jenkinsci/build-history-manager-plugin/README.md

 There is possibility to build complex rules.
 Each [rule](./src/main/java/pl/damianszczepanik/jenkins/buildhistorymanager/model/Rule.java) can define more than single condition and action.
 Plugin starts as [BuildDiscarder](https://javadoc.jenkins.io/jenkins/model/BuildDiscarder.html) class.
 Core method that is responsible for processing conditions and actions are stored in [Rule.perform()](./src/main/java/pl/damianszczepanik/jenkins/buildhistorymanager/model/Rule.java) method.

+### Troubleshooting
+Plugin performs when the builds end.
+It is not connected to any particular run (like last completed job) which might be deleted by some actions.
+It logs helpful messages to [Jenkins logs](https://www.jenkins.io/doc/book/system-administration/viewing-logs/).

 ### Configuration
 ![feature overview page](./.README/configuration.png)